Eigen values, eigen vectors and diagonalization

 This experiment deals with the study of eigenvalues and eigenvectors of a matrix and linear transformation which helps the users to understand their geometry in the context of linear transformations.
 Students will learn how to compute eigenvalues and eigenvectors, interpret their geometric meaning, and see how they describe the scaling or directional behaviour of a transformation.

-Matrices considered in this experiment have real entries.
-An n×1 matrix is called a column vector.
-Its transpose is a 1×n matrix called a row vector and it is considered as an element of Rn.
-These are used interchangeably as and when needed.
+Note: Matrices considered in this experiment have real entries.
+Recall (from Experiment 6) that an n×1 matrix is called a column vector.
+Its transpose is a 1×n matrix called a row vector.
+These are considered as elements of Rn and are used interchangeably as and when needed.

-2. Eigenvalues and eigenvectors of a matrix: Let A be a matrix of order n×n.
-Then λR is called an eigenvalue of A, if there exists a column vector, i.e. an n×1matrix X≠0 such that AX=λX and X is called an eigenvector corresponding to the eigenvalue λ.
+Let A be a matrix of order n×n.
+Then λR is called an eigenvalue of A, if there exists an n×1matrix X≠0 such that AX=λX and X is called an eigenvector corresponding to the eigenvalue λ.

 3. Example: